NUOPTIMA

 • Pricing Changes: Any adjustments to subscription pricing will influence MRR and ARR.
 This includes both price hikes and reductions.

-• Sales Efficiencies: The effectiveness of the sales process, including the onboarding of new subscribers and upselling to existing ones, can sway MRR and ARR.
+• Sales Efficiencies: The effectiveness of the SaaS sales process, including the onboarding of new subscribers and upselling to existing ones, can sway MRR and ARR.

 Comprehending MRR and ARR is just the first step; the real challenge lies in optimizing these figures.
 Through the following strategic initiatives and responsive measures, your B2B SaaS company can enhance its MRR and ARR.